HaloDAO/lending-market-v1/README.md

 - `setUserUseReserveAsCollateral` - set current hardcoded asset as a collateral for borrow

-note: you can modify the `TEST_ASSET` if you want to use other tokens, default now is USDC
+note: you can modify the `TEST_ASSET` if you want to use other tokens, default now is USDC note 2: check the addresses especially when running localhost node

 ## Adding a new asset in the market